-- 1. Turn the instrument on.
-The on/off switch may be a toggle switch, knob, or button to be depressed depending on the type and brand of instrument being used. - 2.
-Allow the instrument to "warm up" and progress through the startup diagnostic routine.
+1. Turn the instrument on.
+The on/off switch may be a toggle switch, knob, or button to be depressed depending on the type and brand of instrument being used.

-- 3. Perform a "fresh air" calibration, if possible, for the air meter.
-This fresh air calibration should be performed using a zero-air filter provided with the air monitor or using a zero-air calibration gas. - 4.
+- 2. Allow the instrument to "warm up" and progress through the startup diagnostic routine. - 3.
+Perform a "fresh air" calibration, if possible, for the air meter.
+This fresh air calibration shall be performed using a zero-air filter, if provided with the air monitor, or using a zero-air calibration gas. - 4.
 Record the initial reading on the proper equipment calibration field form.
 Also record the fresh air calibration standard on the field form. - 5.
 Apply the proper calibration gas and proceed with calibration as directed in the manufacturer's manual. - 6.
 Record the final calibrated reading on the field equipment calibration forms. - 7.
 Verify a moisture and dust filter is in place on the air meter intake nozzle, when applicable. - 8.
-If directed in the manufacturer's manual, at periodic intervals throughout the day, the calibration of the instrument should be checked and re-evaluated as directed in the manufacturer's manual.
+If directed in the manufacturer's manual, at periodic intervals throughout the day, the calibration of the instrument shall be checked and re-evaluated as directed in the manufacturer's manual. - a.
+If the instrument is out of calibration range, verify proper calibration gas(es) is used and re-attempt calibration.